liipeandre/tcc-estudo-caso-redes-neurais-artificiais/README.md

 - Install Python and dependencies: Scikit-Learn, Pickle and Numpy
 - Unzip the dataset
 - Run the 'generate_test_cases.py' file so that it generates a set of .txt files with the test cases in .json format.
-- Run the file 'run_test_cases.py' passing as argument the directory of the file to be processed.
+- Run the file 'run_test_cases.py' passing as argument the directory of the .txt file to be processed, generated in the previous step.
 - The output, containing the neural networks and the results of each one of them, will be saved in the 'output' folder.